andyphelps/purge_raw/README.md

-Utility to remove unprocessed RAW files from a folder keeping only RAW files that yielded results
+**Overview**

+For photographers keeping every raw file captured can use a lot of space.
+This utility allows a photographer to purge any unused raw files leaving only the processed files with their associated raws

 For example, given the folder1 below: